 - A scientific calculator,

-will be an open-book, open-notes exam.
+will be a closed-book, closed-notes exam.
 It will have 50

 multiple-choice questions in 45 minutes.
 It will cover Chapters 1-8 of

 Astronomy for Beginners, Lab 1 (on Star Names, Maps, and